SMB FAQs for Azure NetApp Files

 However, you can map multiple NetApp accounts that are under the same subscription and same region to a common AD server created in one of the NetApp accounts.
 See Map multiple NetApp accounts in the same subscription and region to an AD connection.

-Does Azure NetApp Files support Azure Active Directory?
+Does Azure NetApp Files support Microsoft Entra ID?

-Both Azure Active Directory (AD) Domain Services and Active Directory Domain Services (AD DS) are supported.
+Both Microsoft Entra Domain Services and Active Directory Domain Services (AD DS) are supported.
 You can use existing Active Directory domain controllers with Azure NetApp Files.
 Domain controllers can reside in Azure as virtual machines, or on premises via ExpressRoute or S2S VPN.
-Azure NetApp Files doesn't support AD join for Azure Active Directory at this time.
+Azure NetApp Files doesn't support AD join for Microsoft Entra ID at this time.
+However, you can use Microsoft Entra ID with hybrid identities to Access SMB volumes from Microsoft Entra joined Windows virtual machines.

-If you're using Azure NetApp Files with Azure Active Directory Domain Services, the organizational unit path is
+If you're using Azure NetApp Files with Microsoft Entra Domain Services, the organizational unit path is

 OU=AADDC Computers when you configure Active Directory for your NetApp account.